 - 1. All entries must be grown by the exhibitor. - 2.
-Immature fruits and vegetables are acceptable due to the early date of the fair. - 3.
+Horticultural exhibits shall be checked in morning of judging. - 3.
+Immature fruits and vegetables are acceptable due to the early date of the fair. - 4.
 Quality and condition of the exhibit will be considered during judging.
 Choose entries that will hold up well during the fair.
 Avoid over-ripe or over-mature specimens.
-Those that are slightly under-ripe or slightly immature when picked may last longer. - 4.
+Those that are slightly under-ripe or slightly immature when picked may last longer. - 5.
 Please use a sturdy plate, bowl or container that will support the weight of the produce and attach the entry card to the plate with tape.